tearflake/symp-intro/docs/symp.md

 ...
 ```

-This kind of unary numbers are suitable for performing computations in a very simple manner.
+This kind of unary numbers is suitable for performing computations in a very simple manner.
 This is shown by the rewriterOps node where the supported operations are `add`, `mul`, and `fact`:

 ```
 (NODE